shivkumar98/OCP-Java-Examples/src/review_questions/chapter_2/attempt_4/README.md

 ❓Which of the following statements about design principles and design patterns are true (choose all which apply)❓

-    A.  A design principle is focused on solving a specific commonly occuring problem🎃
+A.  A design principle is focused on solving a specific commonly occuring problem <br>
-    B.  Design principles and design patterns are the same thing🎃
+B.  Design principles and design patterns are the same thing <br>
-    C.  Design principles are often applied throught an application, whereas design patterns are applied to solve specific problems🎃
+C.  Design principles are often applied throught an application, whereas design patterns are applied to solve specific problems <br>
-    D.  Design patterns can only be applied to static classes🎃
+D.  Design patterns can only be applied to static classes <br>
-    E. Design principles and design patterns tend to produce code that is easier to maintain and easier for other developers to read 🎃
+E.  Design principles and design patterns tend to produce code that is easier to maintain and easier for other developers to read  <br>

 ### My Answer:
+* A - true
+* B - false
+* C - true
+* D - false
+* E - true
+* **A,C,E**
 <hr>

 ## 🟧 Question 2